On the maximal directional Hilbert transform: Proof of Proposition

 \subsection{Proof of Proposition \ref{building blocks proposition}}

 \begin{proof} Since supp$(\widehat{f}_N) \subseteq Q_N$, part \eqref{support-cone} of the proposition follows from Proposition \ref{Lemma 3}(\ref{in-sector}).
-0.1in Regarding \eqref{f-pnorm}, we observe that the desired conclusion follows from H\"older's inequality, by interpolation between $p = 2p_{0}$ and $p = 1$, provided we have the correct estimates at these endpoints.
+0.1in Let us turn to \eqref{f-pnorm}.
+Given that $p \in [1, 2p_0]$, the desired conclusion follows from the log-convexity of Lebesgue norms, provided we have the correct estimates at the endpoints $p = 2p_{0}$ and $p = 1$.
 Proposition \ref{2p0-norm-lemma} asserts the necessary bound for $p = 2p_0$.
 Our claim is that the bound for $p = 1$ follows from the same proposition.
 The following chain of inequalities establishes this claim:

 The third and the sixth inequality in the sequence above uses the error bound \eqref{smallerrors} proved in Proposition \ref{Lemma 3}(\ref{gN-conditions}).
 The fourth inequality follows from the fact that $G = \sum_N e(p_N \cdot) \chi_N$ is supported on $Q$, and hence $||G||_1 \leq ||G||_{2p_0}$ by H\"older's inequality.
 The last inequality follows from the main estimate \eqref{2p0-norm} in Proposition \ref{2p0-norm-lemma}.
 The triangle inequality is used throughout.
 This completes the proof of \eqref{f-pnorm}.
 0.1in It remains to prove (\ref{f-sup-norm}).
 Recall from Lemma \ref{Lemma 4}(\ref{fN-tilde}) that $\tilde{f}_N := \cos(2 \pi \bar{p}_N \cdot) \chi_N$ is a signed tree system.
 Hence by Lemma \ref{Karagulyan's tree systems lemma} for signed tree systems, we have